PeernetOfficial/core/webapi/readme.md

 ### Profile Delete

-This function allows to delete profile data (both fields and blobs).
-Only the type number in the fields and blobs are required.
-Multiple fields and blobs can be deleted at the same time.
+This function allows to delete profile fields.
+Only the type number is required.
+Multiple fields can be deleted at the same time.

 ```
 Request:    POST /profile/delete with JSON structure apiProfileData